spicyjack/public/notes/ssl_certs.md

 script inside of OpenSSL called 'CA.pl' that will do the work for you.
 Here's how you use it:

-$ perl CA.pl -newreq (You'll be prompted for a password for this new SSL key)
+    # You'll be prompted for a password for this new SSL key
+    $ perl CA.pl -newreq

+    # And you could create a decrypted PEM version (not recommended) of this
-# You can see the details of this RSA private key via the command:
+    # RSA private key via:

+    $ openssl rsa -in newkey.pem -out newkey.pem.nopass

+You can also manually generate a SSL CSR and key with

+    $ openssl req -out CSR.csr -new -newkey rsa:2048 -nodes -keyout KEY.key

+View CSR details with

+    $ openssl req -noout -text -verify -in CSR.csr

+View key details with

     $ openssl rsa -noout -text -in newkey.pem

-# And you could create a decrypted PEM version (not recommended) of this RSA
-# private key via:

-$ openssl rsa -in newkey.pem -out newkey.pem.nopass

-# sign the CSR with CA.pl
+Sign the CSR with CA.pl

     $ perl CA.pl -sign (You'll be prompted for the CA password)

-# View the signed certificate
+View the signed certificate

 openssl x509 -noout -text -in newcert.pem

 Creating a CA certificate
 =========================

     $ CA.pl -newca (You'll be prompted for a new CA key password)

     # You can see the details of this RSA private key via the command

     $ openssl rsa -noout -text -in /root/CA/private/cakey.pem

-# And you can create a decrypted PEM version (not recommended) of this private
+    # And you can create a decrypted PEM version (not recommended) of this
-# key via:
+    # private key via:

     $ openssl rsa -in ca.key -out ca.key.unsecure

 Creating a self-signed SSL Cert for testing purposes
 ====================================================

     openssl req -new -x509 -nodes -out server.crt -keyout server.key

 # vim: filetype=markdown tabstop=2